 - Italian seasoning

-What spices can I use on baked lemon salmon?
+What spices can I use on baked salmon in foil?

 If you prefer to use spices instead of fresh/dried herbs, there are also many different combinations you can use.
 Here are some that go really well with the lemon, garlic, and honey sauce.